01 of 18

 10 of 18

-If you're traveling with several members in your party, an $80 one-way airline ticket will save time, but you might not have the money to access that speed.
+If you're traveling with several members in your party, a one-way airline ticket will save time, but you might not have the money to access that speed.

 Much like public transportation in Costa Rica, bus fares in Panama are priced to serve the citizens, not gouge the tourists.
 Many in this country labor for less than $10/day in wages.
 So it shouldn't be too surprising that a bus trip from David (near the Costa Rican border) to Panama City sometimes is priced at less than $20/person.

-This 260-mile trip took 6-7 hours and included a 20-minute lunch stop in Santiago, which is roughly the halfway point in the journey.
-The trip provides a closeup look at life in rural Panama.
+This 260-mile trip takes 6-7 hours and includes a 20-minute lunch stop in Santiago, which is roughly the halfway point in the journey.
+The trip provides a close look at life in rural Panama.
 If you know Spanish, it can be an opportunity to make new friends and learn much about this country.

 11 of 18